StefanVaylBX2023/ODE-systems-submodels/README.md

-# Subdifferential model finder
+# Subdifferential model finder 🔎

-In this project we are looking for an efficient way to find all the submodels of bigger system of ordinary differential equations
+Large models described by differential equations are actively used in life science and engineering.
+The size of the model often makes its analysis and usage computationally expensive.
+It has been observed that sometimes one can first find a self-contained submodel of smaller size, analyse it, and use the result in the analysis of the larger model.
+In this research we achieve that by first building a graph representation of the model and then traversing it in a rigorous way to find some base submodels.
+This process is followed by an exhaustive search for possible union of those sub- models.
+This will yield all the remaining submodels not found in the previous step.
+We then turned our attention to the development of such algorithm in Julia, with the aim of adding it as an extension to the existing open source package [”StructuralIdentifiability.jl”](https://github.com/SciML/StructuralIdentifiability.jl).

+For a complete description of the work please refer to the [attached file](submodels.pdf)